JuliaDocs/Documenter.jl/docs/src/man/doctests.md

 # Doctests

-Documenter will, by default, try to run Julia code blocks that it finds in the generated documentation.
+Documenter will, by default, try to run `jldoctest` code blocks that it finds in the generated documentation.
 This can help to avoid documentation examples from becoming outdated, incorrect, or misleading.
 It's recommended that as many of a package's examples be runnable by Documenter's doctest.